 - Fold in the chocolate chips.
-Chill the dough briefly, about 30 minutes.
+Chill the dough in the refrigerator briefly, about 30 minutes.

-- Preheat the oven to 350F (175C) and line baking sheets with parchment paper.
+- Preheat the oven to 350ºF (175ºC).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+Line baking sheets with parchment paper.
 We will work in 2-3 batches as the Nutella dollops soften quickly when they are outside of the freezer.

-- Use a tablespoon, scoop a portion of cookie dough twice and roll into a ball.
-Place the cookie dough rolls on the prepared baking sheets, 2-3 inches apart.
+- Use a tablespoon, scoop two tablespoons of the cookie dough roll into a ball.
+Place the cookie dough rolls on the prepared baking sheets, 2-3 inches (5-7.6 cm) apart.
 Put the remaining cookie dough in the refrigerator.

 - Take out the frozen Nutella dollops from freezer.
 Press an indentation into the center of the dough ball to create a bowl shape.
 Place a dollop of the frozen Nutella in the indentation and pinch together the edges of the cookie dough over the top to completely seal it in the center.

 - Make a couple of pinches on the top part of the dough so that the finished product will look more appealing.
-Place the cookies on the prepared baking sheets, 2-3 inches apart.
-By this time Nutella dollops are too soft to pick up with your hand so put them back in freezer.
+Place the cookies back on the baking sheets, 2-3 inches (5-7.6 cm) apart.
+By this time Nutella dollops are too soft to pick up with your hand so put them back in the freezer.

-- Bake until the cookies are golden brown about 14 minutes, rotating the baking sheet halfway through.
-After you rotate the baking sheet, start working on the next batch with remaining dough as needed.
+- Bake the first batch of the cookies at 350ºF (175ºC) until golden brown about 14 minutes, rotating the baking sheet halfway through.
+After you rotate the baking sheet, start working on the next batch with the remaining dough and nutella dollops as needed.

 - You can rewarm the cookie(s) in microwave for a few seconds before you eat.

-- If you don’t want to bake the whole cookie dough, shape the dough balls and flash freeze on a baking sheet.
-Then put in a freezer bag and store in freezer up to 3 months.
+- Once they are completely cool, keep them in an airtight container and store them at room temperature for a week.
+If you don’t want to bake the whole cookie dough, shape the dough balls and flash freeze on a baking sheet.
+Then put in a freezer bag and store in the freezer for up to 3 months.
 When you bake in the future, thaw the cookies while preheating the oven and bake them about 2 minutes longer than the original recipe says.